 - Projects that focus on construction, preservation, restoration, or the purchase of collections for museums or libraries.

 - Creation or purchase of a mural, memorial, monument, or plaque.

 Ohio Humanities prefers to fund the creation of content and places a high priority on supporting the work of humanities professionals.
 Ohio Humanities is unlikely to fund projects in which humanities professionals are not centrally involved in planning and/or implementing the program.

-Be aware that there are specific requirements for living history and historical reenactment projects.
-Ohio Humanities will evaluate living history projects according to the standards of documented research and quality performance set by the Ohio Chautauqua.
+- Be aware that there are specific requirements for living history and historical reenactment projects.

 3. Cultural programs with public benefit